yasirulokesha/Traffic-Based_route_guidance_system/README.md

 This project implements a **Traffic-Based Route Guidance System (TBRGS)** that uses machine learning models to forecast traffic volumes and estimate optimal travel paths through the City of Boroondara.
 By combining predictive modeling with graph search algorithms, the system dynamically guides users through the most efficient routes based on expected traffic conditions.

 This system builds upon the foundational work from Assignment 2A and extends it with:
-- Multiple time-series machine learning models (LSTM, GRU, and a third model)
+- Multiple time-series machine learning models (LSTM, GRU, and a simple RNN)
 - Dynamic prediction of future traffic volume
 - Travel time estimation based on predicted traffic
 - A top-k shortest path route finder